 MWP values its first-purchasers, which are vital to a well-run commodity check-off program.
 In fact, one of the seats on MWP’s board represents the milling industry and some of the early market research has addressed quality standards and market conditions.

 Wheat seed producers are also subject to the farmer-initiated mandatory assessment.
-Click here to download the 2020 Seed Wheat Assessment Form or the 2019 Seed Wheat Assessment Form and here to read the Seed Wheat Frequently Asked Questions.
+Click here to download the 2023 Seed Wheat Assessment Form and here to read the Seed Wheat Frequently Asked Questions.